aws-samples/sample-aws-modernization-with-coder/content/2_ModuleOne/22_DeployPostgreSQL.md

 The Coder Control Plane uses a PostgreSQL compatible database to store backend state.
 As part of this workshop, we will be using a simplified deployment suitable for POC's and testing, and deploy PostgreSQL into our EKS Cluster using Helm.

-From the AWS Cloudshell and in the AWS account/region being used for the workshop, perform the following steps:
+From AWS CloudShell and in the AWS account/region being used for the workshop, perform the following steps:

 #### Step 1: Create a Kubernetes Namespace for the Coder Control Plane
 ```bash